Test Settings

 Domains

 Enter the addresses of your domains.
-In Domains and other reports, we will display speed data from Google for these domains (CrUX).
+In Domains and other reports, we will then display speed data from Google for these domains (CrUX).

-Set up your own and also competitor domains.
+Set up your own and competitor domains.

-- competitor domains
+- Competitor domains

-- language versions of your site
+- Language versions of your website

-🔐 In free tests, you can enter three domains, in PLUS tests five.
+🔐 In free tests, you can enter three domains; in PLUS tests, five.

 What if five URLs or domains aren't enough?